James Wilks: Biography

 Wilks was born and raised in Leicestershire, England.
 He attended Uppingham School.
 After leaving Uppingham in 1996, Wilks went to Bournemouth University, obtaining a Bachelor of Science degree in Business and Land Management.
-He moved to Winchester.

 Mixed martial arts career

-Wilks began training Karate and Bruce Lee's martial art style, Jeet Kune Do while living in the United Kingdom.
-Wilks holds black belts in Karate and Brazilian Jiu-Jitsu.
+Wilks began training taekwondo and Jeet Kune Do while living in the United Kingdom.
+Wilks is a black belt in taekwondo, brown belt in Brazilian jiu-jitsu, and an instructor of Jeet Kune Do and Combat Submission Wrestling.

 He had his first professional fight against The Ultimate Fighter 5 competitor, Roman Mitichyan.
 Wilks won the fight via armbar submission in the second round.
-After the fight he took around a year break from fighting so he could focus on training his students.
 He came back to have his second fight and lost to Jimmy Smith.
 Before going to tape The Ultimate Fighter 9, Wilks won the Gladiator Challenge welterweight title.

 The Ultimate Fighter

 He defeated the highly regarded Che Mills by submission in an elimination match earning him a trip to Las Vegas, Nevada to compete on the show.
 Wilks had his second fight against Team United States fighter Frank Lester; Wilks won by submission in the second round.
 In the semi-finals, Wilks faced Lester for a second straight time, after Lester returned to the tournament to defeat David Faulkner while substituting for Jason Pierce, who was removed from the competition by Dana White.
 In the rematch, Wilks defeated Lester by TKO via knees in the third round, earning a spot in the live finale.